Risk Factors Dashboard

 The outcome of litigation and of government inquiries and investigations involving our business is unpredictable, and an adverse decision in any such matter could have a material effect on our financial position and results of operations.

 We are involved in a number of litigation matters.
+These matters divert financial and management resources that would otherwise be used to benefit our operations.
 These matters may divert financial and management resources that would otherwise be used to benefit our operations.
 No assurances can be given that the results of these matters will be favorable to us.
 An adverse resolution of any of these lawsuits, or future lawsuits, could have a material impact on our financial position and results of operations.
 In addition, we are subject to extensive regulation under the laws of the United States and its various states, as well as other jurisdictions in which we operate and/or market our products.
-In addition, we 14Table of Contentsare subject to extensive regulation under the laws of the United States and its various states, as well as other jurisdictions in which we operate.
-As a result, we are sometimes subject to government inquiries and investigations due, among other things, to our business relationships with the U.S. government, the heavily regulated nature of our industry, and in the case of environmental proceedings, our current or past ownership of certain property.
+As a result, we are subject to government inquiries and investigations due, among other things, to our business relationships with the U.S. government, the heavily regulated nature of our industry, accidents involving our products and in the case of environmental proceedings, our current or past ownership of certain property.
 Any such inquiry or investigation could result in an adverse ruling against us, which could have a material impact on our financial position, results of operations and/or cash flows.
+For additional information about legal proceedings, investigations and inquiries, see Note 22 to our Consolidated Financial Statements.
+For additional information relating to environmental contingencies, see Note 13 to our Consolidated Financial Statements.

 Our operations expose us to the risk of material environmental liabilities.